roydeb/unseen_estimator/README.md

+Estimation of Unseen Species

 CSE 549 Computational Biology Project

-Estimation of Unseen Species

-implementation of algorithm described in the paper, https://arxiv.org/pdf/1707.03854.pdf link to google drive folder: https://drive.google.com/open?id=1puYc7cyozPZQYmTLrJXmrPU5cpCmfFNx
+implementation of algorithm described in the paper, https://arxiv.org/pdf/1707.03854.pdf

 To run:
 1. Install the dependencies by running 'pip install -r requirements.txt'